 3. Mulching: Mulching is another form of organic agriculture whereby certain dead and decaying plants are used to cover the soil in order to conserve soil water and prevent evaporationeet

-4. Crop rotation: Thus is the planting of different types of crop on the same piece of land in a definite sequence so as to maintain the fertility of the soil
+4. Crop rotation: Thus is the planting of different types of crops on the same piece of land in a definite sequence so as to maintain the fertility of the soil

 IMPORTANCE OF ORGANIC MATTER TO ORGANIC FARMING